fuzzy76/medials/README.md

 # medials
 List media files in a directory with media properties (type, container, codecs and bitrate)

-Require ffprobe installed in path
+Require php5 and ffprobe installed in path

-Very basic, todo at top of sourcecode :)

 Example output: